CWD Management Permit Program

 Body

-CWD Management Permits can only be used on the property specified by the landowner ID.
-If multiple properties in the same CWD Core Area (generally, the same county) have the same landowner ID, the permits can be used on any of these properties.
-Contact your local MDC office if you have questions.
+If a landowner owns multiple properties within the same CWD Core Area under the same landowner ID, the permits may be used on any of those qualifying properties.

 Body